yagrawl/scribbles/content/posts/2016-12-22-10-day-ui-challenge.md

 ## Day 1

 **Prompt** Design a sign up page, modal, form, app screen, etc.
-**Design Approach** Inspired by the idea of space, I tried to incorporate light colors with some grpahics relating to the topic.
+**Design Approach** Inspired by the idea of space, I tried to incorporate light colors with some graphics relating to the topic.

 ![(Img 1).
 Day 1 - Sign Up Screen UI](../images/2016-12-22-10-day-ui-challenge/day1_signup.png)